jcsteh/osara/readme.md

 - OSARA: Toggle Report time movement during playback/recording
 - OSARA: Toggle Report track numbers
 - OSARA: Toggle Report transport state (play, record, etc.)
+- OSARA: Select from cursor to start of project

 ### Muting OSARA Messages in Custom/Cycle Actions
 The action "OSARA: Mute next message from OSARA" can be used in custom/cycle actions to mute OSARA feedback for the next action.